 What is radon?

-Radon is a radioactive gas that leaks from the ground and in some cases comes from building materials.
-Depending on the ground beneath the house and the type of building construction, harmful high concentrations of radon can occur.
+Radon is a radioactive gas that leaks from the soil and in some cases comes from building materials.
+Depending on the soil beneath the house and the type of building construction, harmful high concentrations of radon can occur.
 Radon is a health risk that, after smoking, is the most common cause of lung cancer.
 According to the World Health Organization (WHO), 3% – 14% of all lung cancer cases are caused by radon depending on where you live.
 WHO recommends a limit value for radon content of 100 Bq / m3.
 Globally, an estimated 230,000 people are affected each year by lung cancer as a result of long-term exposure to radon.